GOALS

 Indicator #4: Assessment

-Ongoing assessment is necessary to ensure that an accessibility plan is working and on track.
-Processes must be in place to measure progress and obtain desired outcomes, constituent satisfaction, and to determine the sustainability of the program.
+Ongoing assessment is necessary to ensure that your web accessibility plan is working and on track.
+Processes must be in place to measure progress, constituent satisfaction, and outcomes.
+This information is then used to help determine the sustainability of the current efforts and make improvements to the overall program.

 Provisions are made to ensure that the plan is implemented as intended (e.g., scope, training, and support of staff, timelines).
-Oversight is provided to key personnel to evaluate progress and ensure that implementation is occurring at predicted levels, or that alterations in planned implementation are identified and communicated.
+Progress is monitored and evaluated to ascertain if implementation is occurring at predicted levels, and that alterations in planned implementation are identified and communicated.

 Evidence of this benchmark may include: